datawire/ambassador-docs/docs/emissary/2.3/about/aes-emissary-eol.md

-# Ambassador Edge Stack and Emmissary-ingress End of Life Policy
+# Ambassador Edge Stack and Emissary-ingress End of Life Policy

-This document describes the End of Life policy and maintenance windows for  Ambassador Edge Stack, and to the open source project Emmissary Ingress.
+This document describes the End of Life policy and maintenance windows for Ambassador Edge Stack, and to the open source project Emissary Ingress.

 ## Supported Versions

-Ambassador Edge Stack and Emmissary-ingress versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version, following [Semantic Versioning](https://semver.org/) terminology.
+Ambassador Edge Stack and Emissary-ingress versions are expressed as **x.y.z**, where **x** is the major version, **y** is the minor version, and **z** is the patch version, following [Semantic Versioning](https://semver.org/) terminology.

 **X-series (Major Versions)**